TechExeter/conference-2019/pages/call-for-speakers.md

 <a href="https://techexeter.typeform.com/to/Hm7Pyy" class="btn btn--primary">Apply for a speaker slot</a>

-Successful applicants will receive
+Check out the talks we had <a href="http://2018.conference.techexeter.uk/" target="_blank">last year</a>.
+This year, successful applicants will receive

+  * Free entry to the conference
-  * Entry to the conference and the pre-conference speaker dinner
+  * An invitation to the pre-conference VIP dinner
-  * Support for first-time speakers to perfect their presentations
+  * Support for all speakers (including first timers) to perfect their presentations
   * Subsidised travel and accomodation costs*
   * Access to the speaker green room on the day, with quiet areas for working
   * Social media shout outs and a profile on our website